Unit 2: Monitoring surface and groundwater supply in central and western US

-- Prior to class - Reading and a few homework questions for students before they begin Unit 2.1 (more related reading and resources are under 'References and Resources' below if the instructor wishes to expand the reading)
+- Prior to class - Distribute the reading and a few homework questions for students before they begin Unit 2.1 (more related reading and resources are under 'References and Resources' below, if the instructor wishes to expand the reading)

 - Physical and Cultural setting of the High Plains Aquifer [USGS]